 Since radical left individuals are characterised by a general suspicion towards status quo power structures in the political system and because even RLPs might be seen as too established in this system, we hypothesised that they should be less likely to vote but should be more likely to take part in non-institutionalised forms of political participation such as boycotting or demonstrations.
 The results of our analysis of the data provided by the ESS only partially support our hypotheses.
-While the first part of our empirical analysis suggested that radical left individuals are substantially more likely to partake in demonstrations and boycotts, it also shows that they are more likely to take part in elections compared with voters in the centre of the political spectrum.
-The second part of our analysis has given us a more nuanced picture of political participation of the radical left: they are the least likely group to only take part in elections and they are not substantially more likely to only demonstrate or boycott.
-Most interestingly, though, the probability to take part in both, institutionalised and non-institutionalised forms of political participation is highest among radical left individuals.
+While the first part of our empirical analysis suggested that radical left individuals are substantially more likely to take part in elections compared with voters in the centre of the political spectrum.
+The second part of our analysis has given us a more nuanced picture of political participation of the radical left: they are the least likely group to only take part in elections and they are not substantially more likely to take part in both, institutionalised and non-institutionalised forms of political participation is highest among radical left individuals.
 Accordingly, then, the title of the article could be rephrased: radical left individuals want to take both, the streets and the parliament.